What You Can Do at Home to Cut Pollution

 - Why not call up your current super company and ask them whether they are invested in fossil fuels.
 I called my old company and yes, they were, even when I was invested in the most ethical option they have.
 So I switched my super so that I am not investing in fossil fuels with it.
 The one I went with was Australian Ethical Super.
 Another I know of in Australia is Future Super.

 3. Green up our home energy:

 - Before we bought our house and were able to get solar panels on our roof, as a first step I made sure we had 100 percent green power at our apartment through our electricity provider.
-You can find out how your company ranks on its renewable power mix and carbon emissions, or choose a higher ranking one, via the Australian Green Energy guide, which was updated in 2018.
-The guide now allows you to check rankings for companies within your home state, as well as Australia wide.
-PowerShop are the top rated, greenest company in the Australian Green Energy Guide and they are backed by 100% renewable energy generation.
+You can find out how your company ranks on its renewable power mix and carbon emissions, or choose a higher ranking one, via the Australian Green Electricity Guide, (which is due to be updated in early 2022).
+The guide allows you to check rankings for companies within your home state, as well as Australia wide.

 - Get solar panels!
 They aren’t that expensive these days!
-We recently got a 6.38 kW system on our roof through a Queensland based company, otiPower.
+One of our supporters told us, they got a 6.38 kW system on our roof through a Queensland based company, otiPower.
 This system is the largest you can get on a residential property with a single phase power setting.
 It cost around $5000.
-We typically use 10 kW a day of electricity and I’ve noted sunny summer days where our solar panels pumped out 18 kW!
-For some more ideas for energy freedom in the home I recommend checking out Beyond Zero Emission’s Energy Freedom Home book.
-So we have joined the crew of Queenslanders with rooftop solar who effectively make up Queensland’s biggest power generator!
+They typically use 10 kW a day of electricity and they've noted sunny summer days where their solar panels pumped out 18 kW!

 4. Increase the number of vegetarian meals we eat each week